openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 ----------

 Congratulations, you've successfully deployed a working OpenStack environment using both Juju and MAAS.
-The next step is to `configure OpenStack <./config-openstack.html>`__ for use within a production environment.
+The next step is to :doc:`configure OpenStack <config-openstack>` for use within a production environment.

 .. raw:: html